 - 60.1.
 Without prejudice to the School of Medicine and other academic units using a system of annual rather than semester course offerings, modular course offerings, as well as continuing and distance education programs, a normal semester at the University shall be 16 weeks of classes plus one week break before exams, and a summer/kiremt semester of 8-12 weeks. - 60.2.
 At the University, a regular academic year commences on September and ends on June. - 60.3.
-Summer semesters shall begin on July 01 and end on September 7. - 60.4.
+Summer semesters shall begin in the first week of July and end in the second week of September. - 60.4.
 In summer semesters, students shall only be carrying $\frac{2}{3}$ of the normal semester load. - 60.5.
 The duration of modular course offerings shall depend upon the ECTS/credit assigned to every modular course. - 60.6.
 The duration of semesters for special in-service programs shall be determined according to the needs of every such program. - 60.7.
 The Calendar for each year shall be prepared by the University Registrar in consultation with the AVP and approved by the Senate. - 60.8.
 The Calendar, among other things, shall provide for the following: - 60.8.1. the meetings of the Senate which will normally be once each semester; - 60.8.2. the dates for the approval by the Senate of graduation ceremonies; - 60.8.3. a minimum of four weeks inter-semester break. - 60.8.4. inter-collegiate sports which shall take place during the inter-semester break; - 60.8.5. dates of special programs, such as the in-service teachers' education; and important dates of University academic work, such as registration, readmission, add and drop, examination periods, and postgraduate entrance examinations and annual reviews; - 60.9.
-Academic staff members may not be obliged to work during summer except those working in the CHS; - 60.10.
-The calendar may be amended as and when the need arises.
+Academic staff members may not be obliged to work during summer, be it in continuing or distance education program, except those working in the CHS. - 60.10.
+The calendar may only be amended by the Senate as and when the need arises.

-CHAPTER NINE ADMISSION AND RELATED MATTERS
+CHAPTER NINE: ADMISSION AND RELATED MATTERS